 Great Danes are well known for their giant size and love of sleep.
 One common questions that owners ask themselves is “what’s the best bed for my Great Dane?”
 With their large size and higher likelihood for orthopedic issues, it’s important to get them a bed that provides proper support.

-It’s what we (well, our Danes) personally use!
+It’s what I (well, my Danes) personally use!

 The bed is designed to eliminate pressure points to create maximum comfortability for your pup.
 It is made of soft foam that supports the dog’s body and keeps it level and off the hard ground.